DavFromOhio/nanoleaf-firmware-upgrade-notes/README.md

 - Canvas
 - ... and more.

+You should take care to know what product you own.
 There may be a label on your box or on the device itself.
 In addition, there may be a product *code*.
 Make a note of that as well.